ethereum/py-evm/docs/cookbook/index.rst

 ----------------------------------

-While the previous recipe demos how to create a chain from an existing genesis header, we can also create chains simply by specifing various genesis parameter as well as an optional genesis state.
+While the previous recipe demos how to create a chain from an existing genesis header, we can also create chains simply by specifying various genesis parameter as well as an optional genesis state.

 .. doctest::